-This course introduces the fundamental principles of Biochemistry.
-The study includes the fundamentals on protein structure and function; lipids and the structure of biological membranes; nucleotides and the structure of nucleic acids; bioenergetics and the metabolism of carbohydrates, lipids and nitrogen; the integration and regulation of cellular metabolism.
-This course is designed both for students who require a single term course in the fundamental principles of biochemistry, AND for students who intend to take further courses in biochemistry.
+This course is an introduction to the fundamental principles of biochemistry, protein structure and function; lipids and the structure of biological membranes; nucleotides and the structure of nucleic acids; bioenergetics and the metabolism of carbohydrates, lipids and nitrogen; the integration and regulation of cellular metabolism.
+This course is intended for students who require a one-term introduction to the fundamental principles of biochemistry, and for students who intend to take further courses in biochemistry.

-PREREQUISITE(S)/COREQUISITE: CH1010 and CH1610 or CH2610
+PREREQUISITE(S)/COREQUISITE: CH1010 and CH2610